Swordfish90/cool-retro-term/README.md

 It uses the QML port of qtermwidget (Konsole) developed by me: https://github.com/Swordfish90/qmltermwidget .

-This terminal emulator works under Linux and OSX and requires Qt 5.2 or higher.
+This terminal emulator works under Linux and macOS and requires Qt 5.2 or higher.

 ## Screenshots
 ![Image](<http://i.imgur.com/I6wq1cC.png>)